-Growing your own chives is as easy as providing your plant with the basics: Sunlight, water, and space to gently spread its leaves.
+Growing your own chives is as easy as providing your plant with the basics: sunlight, water, and space to spread its leaves.
 The seedlings can be planted outside in the spring once temperatures on the ground hit about 65°F, but it’s best to start indoors when growing chives from seed.
 This gives them a head start before the optimal warmer growing season, when they can really thrive.
-Bonus: this hybrid growing method means you can enjoy them sooner and for longer.
+Bonus: this hybrid growing method means you can enjoy them sooner and longer.
 You can start planting your seeds indoors about a month before temperatures begin to warm up or just after the last predicted frost.

 While chives are extremely laid back when it comes to maintenance, they thrive on sunlight.

-During the warm seasons, apply a diluted water-soluble fertilizer twice a month, to help your chive plant thrive.
-When seasons change and it starts to cool off outside, the chives will grow much slower and, most likely, will eventually die down.
+During the warm seasons, apply a diluted water-soluble fertilizer twice a month to help your chive plant thrive.
+When seasons change and it starts to cool down outside, the chives will grow much more slowly; most likely, they will eventually die back.
 But don’t fear—clear out the dead foliage, water every now and then through the winter, and the chives will grow back as soon as the weather starts to warm up again.

-When you start growing chives from seed, it’s important to plant them in fertile and well-drained soil, like your standard potting mix.
-The soil should also only be lightly fertilized, as too much fertilizer will affect the taste, and we don’t want that.
+When you start growing chives from seed, it’s important to plant them in fertile and well-drained soil, such as a standard potting mix.
+The soil should also only be lightly fertilized, as too much fertilizer will affect the taste of the chives.
+We don’t want that!

-To begin planting, dampen the soil (it shouldn’t be soggy) and place it in a pot until the soil depth is about 6 inches deep.
+To begin planting, dampen the soil (but don’t let it get soggy) and place it in a pot until the soil depth is about 6 inches.
 Spread the seeds out over the soil and cover with a thin layer of dampened soil.
 Then, place the pot in a sunny spot and wait.
-Things will start to get exciting in about a week to 10 days when seedlings start to pop up.
+Things will start to get exciting in about a week to 10 days, when seedlings will start to pop up.

-You can, of course, keep your chives inside, conveniently in your kitchen for cooking.
-However, if you so choose to move them outside, wait until the temperature is right and the seedlings are at least 2 inches in height.
-An added bonus of growing chives outdoors: They’re known to help keep pests away.
+You can, of course, keep your chives inside in your kitchen for added convenience while cooking.
+However, if you do choose to move them outside, wait until the temperature is right and the seedlings are at least 2 inches in height.
+An added bonus of growing chives outdoors: they’re known to help keep pests away.
 While you’re at it, why not also plant some additional vegetables and herbs that make good companion plants and will be extra tasty when it comes time to harvest?

 Here’s something you might not know: The entire chive plant is edible.
-You can eat the leaves (which is most popular), the blossoms, and the bulbs if you like.
-You should wait until the plant is at least 6 inches tall to begin harvesting; however, the taller the better if you plan to use a lot of chives while cooking, the taller you let the plant get, the better.
+You can eat the leaves (the part most people eat), the blossoms, and the bulbs, if you like.
+You should wait until the plant is at least 6 inches tall to begin harvesting; however, if you plan to use a lot of chives while cooking, the taller you let the plant get, the better.

 Start your harvest by cutting the flowers, as they can restrict the growth of new leaves.
 To do so, cut the blossoms at the base of their stems.
-You can use them as a garnish, salad topper, or if you’re feeling really thrifty, to make chive blossom vinegar.
+You can use them as a garnish or salad topper, or if you’re feeling really thrifty, you can use them to make chive blossom vinegar.

 The leaves can be cut several times throughout the growing season, but you should start with the outer ones first and then work your way in toward the center of the plant.
-Use scissors to clip them 2 inches above the soil and this will ensure they’ll continue to grow the rest of the season.
+Use scissors to clip them 2 inches above the soil to ensure they’ll continue to grow during the rest of the season.

 As long as you follow these steps for growing your chives, you should end up with a healthy plant and a happy gardener.
-Plus, if you transfer your chives to outdoors, you’ll have minimal work and plenty reward for years to come.
+Plus, if you transfer your chives outdoors, you’ll have minimal work and plenty of rewards for years to come.